 - If your doctor is writing a letter on his/her own, the letter must outline: what medical condition is being treated, a description of the treatment (frequency, dosage), and how long the expense will be needed to treat the condition.

 - A receipt or invoice must be submitted with the LMN for the full price to be reimbursed.

 In some cases, benefits administrators may ask for additional information from your doctor, most likely for products/services that also have non-medical uses.

 Beyond its direct medical use, most expenses are non-reimbursable if the individual would have purchased it anyway.
 In other words, this product can't be something you would purchase even if you didn't have the condition.
-It needs to be directly related to this course of treatment, and the specific use needs to be confirmed by a doctor.
+It needs to be directly related to this course of treatment, and the specific use needs to be confirmed by a doctor or other medical practitioner.

 One example is yoga.
 If you're already paying for yoga classes unrelated to a medical condition, your payments are not FSA-eligible, and these costs won't be covered retroactively.
 But if a physician recommends yoga to help a specific condition, they might submit an LMN on your behalf, to allow you to use tax-free funds to cover the costs of classes for a set period of time, until the doctor determines your treatment is complete.